STRAVA’s StatMaps are available now to subscribers, they are not novel but they are new to STRAVA and I like them.

 Here’s another one from Runalyze.
 This only seems to give me the option to add PACE.

-Please feel free to add in the comments below any other platform that supports this kind of feature.
+Please feel free to add in the comments below any other platform that has this kind of feature.

 The STRAVA implementation is nice and the gradations of colour work well and are pleasing to the eye without being too visually intrusive.
 The colours seem to form a more natural part of the map than the efforts of Polar and Garmin.
 It would be nice if the colours were available within the full map functionality rather than just the high-level map on the feed.